danielegasparri/span-gui/span/readme_span.txt

                                             example_idx_list_file.dat

                                     #Idx1    Idx2  ---> header: always necessary!
-                                    847.4   847.4 ---> row2: left blue continuum band, in nm
+                                    8474   8474 ---> row2: left blue continuum band, in A
-                                    848.4   848.4 ---> row3: right blue continuum band, in nm
+                                    8484   8484 ---> row3: right blue continuum band, in A
-                                    856.3   856.3 ---> row4: left red continuum band, in nm
+                                    8563   8563 ---> row4: left red continuum band, in A
-                                    857.7   857.7 ---> row5: right red continuum band, in nm
+                                    8577   8577 ---> row5: right red continuum band, in A
-                                    846.1   848.4 ---> row6: left line limits, in nm
+                                    8461   8484 ---> row6: left line limits, in A
-                                    847.4   851.3 ---> row7: right line limits, in nm
+                                    8474   8513 ---> row7: right line limits, in A

 6) Calculate velocity dispersion coefficients, located in the 'Line-strength parameters' sub-window :
     It determines 4 spline correction coefficients in order to correct the equivalent width of galactic spectra broadened by the velocity dispersion.
 It needs a sample of unbroadened spectra that are a good match of the expected stellar populations of the galaxy spectra you want to correct to the zero velocity dispersion frame.
 The input file is just an ASCII file containing the list of the spectra used as sample.
 By default, the program has stored the spectra of 31 giant K and early M (<5) stars of the IRTF catalog.
-This means that this sample is suitable only for the NIR band (850-2400 nm).
+This means that this sample is suitable only for the NIR band (8500-24000 A).
 Why this wavelength-limited sample?
 Because the Lick/IDS indices in the optical already have their own correction coefficients, safely stored in SPAN and ready to be used.
 There is no need to calculate them again!

                                             example_coeff_determ.dat